debonet/silkjs/README.md

 -------------

 Bundles of functionaliy can be packaged up into separate VividJS files.
-By convention we use the extension '.vjs'.
+By convention we use the extension '.vivid'.
 Files can be included using the `<include>` element.
 Here's a simple example:

-Footer.vjs:
+Footer.vivid:
 ~~~html
 <defmacro name="footer" author="">
 	<hr/>